saylestyler/breview/README.md

 # breview

 used car dealership of new brew

 https://formulae.brew.sh/docs/api/

 **how to**

 1. run npm run build in client
 2. drag /dist folder to root
 3. node server.js serves vue app on port 8080

 **deployment**

+1. run `npm run heroku-build-and-stage-deploy'

+   this
+     - removes the dist in root
+     - runs the vue build
+     - moves the new dist to root

-on merges and pushes in main, heroku deploys it, see https://dashboard.heroku.com/apps/breview-preview/deploy/github ... but as of right now i have to drag the dist to the root for it to work TODO hehe
+on merges and pushes in main, heroku deploys it, see https://dashboard.heroku.com/apps/breview-preview/deploy/github

 **mvp**